minichate/jscs-ember-deprecations/README.md

 `disallowEmberKeys` will warn you if you use the deprecated `Ember.keys()` function.
 See http://emberjs.com/deprecations/v1.x/#toc_ember-keys for details.

+`disallowEmberOneway` will warn you if you use the deprecated `Ember.oneWay()` function.
+See http://emberjs.com/deprecations/v1.x/#toc_ember-oneway for details.

 ### Other Ember best practices

 `disallowPrototypeExtension` will warn you if you are using `.property()`, `.observes()` or `observesBefore()`.
 See http://guides.emberjs.com/v1.10.0/configuring-ember/disabling-prototype-extensions/#toc_functions for details.